rajanvijayan/wp-smart-property/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This is Real Estate Property management plugin with smart admin control and searching option and easy to modify comfotable with your theme.
-Its absolute FREE plugin for property listing and management

 == Description ==

 This is **Real Estate Property** management plugin with smart admin control and searching option and easy to modify comfotable with your theme.
-Its absolute FREE plugin for property listing and management
+Its absolutely FREE plugin for property listing and management

 = Custom Options =